Music (Education)

 Course content

 Our MMus Music Education degree gives you the opportunity to specialise in various elements of music education.
-You’ll study current trends in musicological method and critical practice; key research skills in music education; a range of instrumental teaching techniques, styles and methods the technique; history and repertoire of your instrument or voice, and associated performance techniques.
+On this course, you’ll study current trends in musicological method and critical practice, key research skills in music education, a range of instrumental teaching techniques, styles and methods, the technique, history and repertoire of your instrument or voice, and associated performance techniques.

-Our academic staff are internationally noted performers with active solo and ensemble careers, and established composers of contemporary art music, electronic music, media music and jazz.
-These world-leading experts offer you intensive one-to-one tuition in music history, culture and performance.
+Our academic staff are internationally noted performers with active solo and ensemble careers, and established composers of contemporary art music, electronic music, media music (for example, in film, TV and videogames), and jazz.

 Information for international students